ichidao/ichi-vaults-sdk/README.md

 | timeIntervals   | number[] | [1, 7, 30] | false |

 <br/>

+> **Note:** This function may take several seconds to execute as it processes historical data.
+It is best suited for report generation and batched backend processes rather than user-facing interfaces where immediate responses are expected.

-The getVaultMetrics() function returns an array of VaultMetrics objects for the periods of time specified by the 'timeIntervals' parameter.
+The getVaultMetrics() function returns an array of [VaultMetrics](#vaultmetrics) objects for the periods of time specified by the 'timeIntervals' parameter.
-If 'timeIntervals' is not specified, it returns VaultMetrics objects for time periods of 1, 7, and 30 days.
+If 'timeIntervals' is not specified, it returns [VaultMetrics](#vaultmetrics) objects for time periods of 1, 7, and 30 days.

 ```typescript
 import { Web3Provider } from '@ethersproject/providers';